Azure-Samples/linux-postgres-migration/notes/0-EXPLORE-AND-RUN.md

 ]
 ```

-## Run our application interactively via the command line
+## run our application interactively via the command line

 change to the directory that contains our application